Tell us about your move - are you buying, selling, or both?

 What is a leasehold property?

+As a leaseholder selling the property, you’re essentially passing on your rights under that lease to a new buyer.
 Lease terms can vary but are typically quite long – often 99, 125, or even 999 years when first granted.
-The remaining time left on the lease is an important factor for buyers, as the lease term gets shorter, the property becomes less valuable.
+The remaining time left on the lease is a critical factor when selling a leasehold property, as the property becomes less valuable as the lease term gets shorter.

 We have a guide on the difference between a leasehold and a freehold here.